If all the required information and documentation has been provided and is satisfactory, at this point you will either

 Compile and provide the appropriate information about your product, including pictures for submission.

 Initiate the Wal-Mart Online Product Submission.
-This application includes all of the information about your product and company.
-Or, as an alternative have us do it for you.
+As an alternative have us do it for you.
 We will help you through the process and “hold your bicycle” until you ask us to let go.
-For a reasonably small fee, We can also assess your product or service and complete the documentation process and contact the buyer to request a preliminary review.
+For a reasonable fee.
+We can also assess your product or service and complete the documentation process and contact the buyer to request a preliminary review.

 Stage Two: Supplier Questionnaire